SOC1033 : Understanding Everyday Life

 Teaching Rationale And Relationship

 Lectures (2 hours) introduce students to the key theoretical, conceptual and methodological approaches to understanding everyday life as both a topic and a field of sociological inquiry.
 Workshops based on Case Study Analysis (1 hour) provide students with the important ‘hands-on’ experience of applying theoretical and methodological understandings of everyday life to a range of empirical data.
 Preparation for the CSA Workshops requires students to undertake a practical ‘everyday fieldwork’ exercise in an everyday setting, providing students with valuable opportunities to develop and practise research skills.
 CSA work also helps to build confidence and the development of team-working, problem-solving, oral presentation skills, as well as serving to prepare students for the individual critical case study assessment.
 Seminars (1 hour) provide a forum for reflecting on, evaluating and critically debating journal articles relevant to the particular thematic.
 Students will be directed toward particular articles/readings for the seminars; and will be expected to prepare a critical synopsis of 2 these articles for assessment.
-Two fieldtrips are offered to facilitate a module-wide, focused fieldwork experience which takes students out of the classroom and allows them to engage with and explore in a very practical way, the material taught in Themes 1-3, and Themes 4-6 respectively.
-The first fieldtrip will be undertaken locally (half-day); the second will involve travel further afield (all day).
-Both fieldtrips will involve empirical data collection and will further develop students’ research skills.
-Fieldtrips are supported by a follow-up seminar which provides a reflexive space for discussing the conceptual, and methodological insights generated by the fieldtrip experience.
+A fieldtrip is offered to facilitate a module-wide, focused fieldwork experience which takes students out of the classroom and allows them to engage with and explore in a very practical way, the material taught in Themes 1-3.
+The fieldtrip involves travel further afield (all day) to Leeds, and entails empirical data collection which will further develop students’ research skills.
+The Fieldtrip is supported by a follow-up seminar which provides a reflexive space for discussing the conceptual, and methodological insights generated by the fieldtrip experience.insights generated by the fieldtrip experience.

 The format of resits will be determined by the Board of Examiners